Quentinbtw/Vezplugin/README.md

     Number of connected player in a Scoreboard.

-    The animation when an Operator join the world is different then just a player.
+    The animation when an Operator join the world is different than just a player.